PhilFM/Robust-M-Estimation/packaging_tutorial/README.md

 - `scale` An optional array of scale values, indicating that one or more data items are known to have reduced accuracy, i.e. a wider influence function.
 The scale indicates the stretching to apply to the influence function for that data item.
-- `numeric_derivs_model` Whether to calculate derivatives of the data residual vector with respect to the model parameters numerically using a provided `residual()` function or directly using a provided `residual_gradient()` function.
+- `numeric_derivs_model: bool` Whether to calculate derivatives of the data residual vector with respect to the model parameters numerically using a provided `residual()` function or directly using a provided `residual_gradient()` function.
-- `numeric_derivs_influence` Whether to calculate derivatives of the influence function numerically from a provided `rho()` function or directly using a provided `rhop()` function.
+- `numeric_derivs_influence: bool` Whether to calculate derivatives of the influence function numerically from a provided `rho()` function or directly using a provided `rhop()` function.
-- `max_niterations` Maximum number of Sup-GN iterations to apply before aborting
+- `max_niterations: int` Maximum number of Sup-GN iterations to apply before aborting
-- `residual_tolerance` An optional parameter that is used to terminate Sup-GN when the improvement to the objective function value is smaller than the provided threshold
+- `residual_tolerance: float` An optional parameter that is used to terminate Sup-GN when the improvement to the objective function value is smaller than the provided threshold
-- `lambda_start` Starting value for the Sup-GN damping, similar to Levenberg-Marquart damping.
+- `lambda_start: float` Starting value for the Sup-GN damping, similar to Levenberg-Marquart damping.
      In Sup-GN the level of damping is high when lambda is small, so normally it is best to start with an optimistic small value.
-- `lambda_max` Maximum value for lambda in Sup-GN damping.
+- `lambda_max: float` Maximum value for lambda in Sup-GN damping.
 This should be in the range [0,1].
-- `lambda_scale` Scale factor to multiply lambda by when an iteration successfully reduces/increases the objective function (depending on the +/- sign specified by `param_instance.influence_func_instance.influence_func_sign()`, see above).
+- `lambda_scale: float` Scale factor to multiply lambda by when an iteration successfully reduces/increases the objective function (depending on the +/- sign specified by `param_instance.influence_func_instance.influence_func_sign()`, see above).
-     When the iteration is not successful, the model change is reverted and $\lambda$ is divided by this factor to increase the damping at the next iteration.
+     When the iteration is not successful, the model change is reverted and \\( \lambda \\) is divided by this factor to increase the damping at the next iteration.
-- `diff_thres` Terminate when successful update changes the model parameters by less than this value.
+- `diff_thres: float` Terminate when successful update changes the model parameters by less than this value.
-- `print_warnings` Whether to print debugging information.
+- `print_warnings: bool` Whether to print debugging information.
 - `model_start` Optional starting value for model parameters
 - `model_ref_start` Optional starting reference parameters for model, e.g. if optimising rotation
-- `debug` Whether to return extra debugging data on exit:
+- `debug: bool` Whether to return extra debugging data on exit:
    - The number of iterations actually applied
    - The norm of the model parameters change at each iteration, as a list of difference values
    - A list of the model parameters at each iteration

-### Example code
+### Example code for the `IRLS` and `SupGaussNewton` classes

 The simplest non-trivial example of an IRLS/Sup-GN model class is to support fitting a straight line through 2D data, with the model \\( y=ax+b \\), where \\( a \\) is the gradient of the line and